boryanagoncharenko/CssCoco/test.md

  ---
 **Description**: Disallow the underscore hack
  **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Rules)
- **Violations**: A warning is issued when a property is preceded with an underscore.
+ **Violations**: A warning is issued when a property is preceded by an underscore.
  ```
 .mybox {
     border: 1px solid black;